 Once the service was complete, I did have to ask Boardwalk if they could hold on to the car for several weeks as I was traveling.
 They were happy to accommodate and I was finally able to collect the F40 last Friday.
 The F40 fired right up on the 1st push of the starter button and immediately settled into a smooth idle.
 I thought this was a bit strange as it will normally rev to close to 2000 rpm and then hunt a bit upon cold startup as it warms the cats.
 I mentioned this to the service technician but as it seemed to be running fine, off I headed to first the nearest gas station and then home.

 Upon pulling out of the gas station I started to notice that the F40 really felt sluggish.
 The on-ramp onto the highway reinforced the perception.
 It felt as if someone had swapped out the 2.9L twin turbo V8 for the anemic 1.5L 3 cylinder engine in a BMW i8.
 While I was able to get up to speed, it took far too long and throttle response was anything but razor sharp.
 The turbos also seemed to have left on vacation.
 I wasn’t sure if this was a combination of the poor F40 sitting for too many weeks and/or bad petrol.
 This continued for close to 10 minutes with me constantly playing with the accelerator to see if I could get whatever the issue was out of the system.
-About a mile before our exit, the F40 transformed back into the snarling feral beast I know and love.
-The balance of the drive home was perfectly normal and the F40 now seemed fine and running like it should.
+About a mile before our exit, the F40 started running a bit better.
+The balance of the drive home was closer to normal.

-Hi I did call Boardwalk to mention the issue and we agreed it was likely a bit of old or bad petrol.
+I did call Boardwalk to mention the issue and we agreed it might be a bit of old or bad petrol.
 My plan now is to take the F40 out for a very long drive next week just to make sure all is well.
 This will also run the tanks down so we can refill with fresh petrol.
 Finger crossed all is now well with Enzo’s final creation.